The Best Termite Treatment Companies for 2023

 Some information online suggests that Orkin’s prices are just slightly higher than other major competitors like Terminix, but their prices are not far out of line with what is typical for termite treatment and control services.

 While its pricing is slightly higher than competitors, property owners will find that Orkin is well worth the cost.
-Its reach across the U.S., variety of treatment methods, and comprehensive guarantees make it a fit for all types of customers, contributing to Orkin’s stellar reputation and making it our pick as the overall Best Termite Control Company.
+Its reach across the U.S., variety of treatment methods, and strong guarantees make it a fit for all types of customers, contributing to Orkin’s stellar reputation and making it our pick as the Runner-Up Best Termite Control Company.

 Rentokil (Best for Local Expertise)